PaddlePaddle/PaddleRS/tutorials/train/README_en.md

 + PaddleRS installation

 The PaddleRS code will be updated as the development progresses.
-You can install code for the develop branch to use the latest features as follows:
+You can install the develop branch to use the latest features as follows:

 ```shell
 git clone https://github.com/PaddlePaddle/PaddleRS